TolikPylypchuk/SharpHook/README.md

 </table>

 With libuiohook in place you can build SharpHook using your usual methods, e.g. with Visual Studio or the `dotnet` CLI.
-You need .NET 8 to build SharpHook.
+You need .NET 9 to build SharpHook.

-## Library Status

-I will maintain the library to keep up with the releases of libuiohook which uses a rolling release model - every commit to its `1.3` branch is considered stable.
-If you've noticed that this library hasn't gotten new commits in some time, rest assured that it's not abandoned!
-I'm not giving up on this library any time soon.

 ## Icon